Avella rallies past Rockets, 47-44

 Avella stormed back in the third quarter thanks to some hot shooting and good defense as the Rockets lost two players to injuries, and a back-and-forth fourth quarter ended with the Eagles claiming a 47-44 victory.

-Avella junior Westley Burchianti rang up a game-high 22 points and made both ends of a one-and-one with 1:28 left to put the Eagles (4-13) ahead to stay.
+Avella junior Westley Burchianti rang up a double-double with a game-high 22 points and 11 rebounds along with two blocked shots and three assists, and made both ends of a one-and-one with 1:28 left to put the Eagles (4-13) ahead to stay.

-Freshman Bryce Wright followed with 15 points for Avella, including four 3-pointers, and made a pair of free throws with 34 seconds left to set the final score.
+Freshman Bryce Wright followed with 15 points for Avella, including four 3-pointers in seven attempts, and made a pair of free throws with 34 seconds left to set the final score.

-Senior Troy Wright led Jefferson-Morgan (9-8) with 15 points.
+Senior Troy Wright led Jefferson-Morgan (9-8) with 15 points, five rebounds, five assists and four steals.
 Senior Jordan Jacobs and sophomore Houston Guesman followed with 10 points apiece.
+Jacobs added five rebounds and Guesman had seven boards and four steals.

 J-M coach Brandon Lawless admitted the injuries -- to freshman starter John Woodward and key sophomore reserve Jase Bedilion -- hurt his team but tipped his cap to the Eagles.